Thor Christiansen

-Thor Nis Christiansen (28 December 1957 – 30 March 1981) was a Danish-American serial killer and necrophile from Solvang, California.
-He committed his first three murders in late 1976 and early 1977, killing young women of similar appearance from nearby Isla Vista.
-His crimes motivated large demonstrations opposed to violence against women, and in favor of better transportation for the young people residing in Isla Vista.
-In 1979, he killed a young woman from Los Angeles.
-A fifth intended victim escaped with a bullet in her head, and later identified him in a Los Angeles bar.
+Thor Nis Christiansen (December 28, 1957 – March 30, 1981) was a Danish-American serial killer and necrophile from Solvang, California, who committed the murders of four women in southern California between 1976 and 1979.
+He committed his first three murders in Isla Vista, which motivated large demonstrations opposed to violence against women and in favor of better transportation for the young people residing in Isla Vista.
+He later attacked two further women in Los Angeles, killing one while the other escaped with a bullet in her head, and later identified him in a Los Angeles bar.

 Early life

-Thor Nis Christiansen was born in Denmark, and emigrated to the United States with his parents when he was five years old.
+Thor Nis Christiansen was born in Denmark, and immigrated to the United States with his parents when he was five years old.
 The family initially settled in Inglewood, California, and then moved to Solvang, where his father, Nis, ran a restaurant.
 Christiansen was a good student until his junior year of high school, when he began neglecting his schoolwork.
 He moved out of his parents' house, dropped out of school, and began working as a gas station attendant.
 During this time, Christiansen gained a great deal of weight, at one point weighing 275 pounds (125 kg).